Learn about the impact Brexit will have on the GDPR and your use of data within Dotdigital.

 We don't anticipate that Brexit will have an adverse impact on the supply of services to our clients.
 There are no staffing implications from Brexit.
 The one key element critical to our provision of services to clients is with regard to client data – we are taking steps to address these concerns as outlined in this FAQ.

-The dotdigital Engagement Cloud platform is hosted on Microsoft Azure Data Centres.
+The Dotdigital platform is hosted on Microsoft Azure Data Centres.
 Data for our European clients is held in the West Europe region (Netherlands), with data being backed up to the North Europe region (Ireland).
 You can check out this map showing the Azure data centre locations.

 In the event that the UK leaves the EU without a deal, the UK will be considered a ‘third-country’ for the purposes of the GDPR.
 As the UK will have no adequacy decision in place, transfers from the EEA to the UK will have to be done in line with appropriate safeguards outlined in Article 46 of the GDPR.